DhayaaAnbajagane/VelocityBias/README.md

 ### Caveats

 1. MultiDark Planck-2 estimates are only available for sigmaSat and not for sigmaDM or b_v.
 2. The slope and scatter output from the sigmaSat function are point estimates rather than mass-dependent ones.
+So the same number will be output regardless of input mass.
 3. For the velocity bias, only the mean relation is available.
-The slope can be estimated from this (the code does not do this).
+While the slope can be estimated from the mean relation, the code does not compute it.
 The scatter is unavailable.

 If you find any errors/bugs in the code, please reach out to dhayaa@uchicago.edu